noborus/mdtsql/README.md

 # mdtsql

-Execute SQL in Markdown table
+Execute SQL to markdown table and convert to other format

 ## install